RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 + Run the program again and type in your own message and check what the __coded__ message looks like.

-## Challenge: Security of a One Time Pad code { .challenge }
+## Challenge: Security of a One Time Pad Code { .challenge }

-As I said at the start an otp code is impossible to crack, which means you can not work out what the letters in the original message are if you only have the encoded version.
+An otp code is impossible to crack, which means you cannot work out what the letters in the original message are if you only have the encoded version.
 Only the two people with the otp can decode it because the contents are random.

 + You are a secret agent working in an enemy country.
 You have hidden your radio and your otp.
 If the enemy capture your radio, does this matter?